 hdlsetuptoolpath function to add them to your

-In the Simulink® toolstrip, on the System on Chip tab click Configure, Build & Deploy.
+Start the SoC Builder tool.
+In the Simulink® toolstrip, on the System on Chip tab, click Configure, Build & Deploy.

 Prepare your model by selecting a starting point for the build process, and then review the model information.

 Specify the starting point for the build process.
-If you are building a model that you have not built before, select Build model.
-If you previously completed the build process and saved the binaries in a folder, select Load existing binaries.
+If you are building a model for the first time, select Build model.
+If you already completed the build process and saved the binaries in a folder, select Load existing binaries.

 SoC Builder parses the model and displays the top model, the FPGA model (if one exists), and the ARM model (if one exists).
 Review this information for accuracy.
-If it seems incorrect, revise the model, save, and restart the SoC Builder tool.
+If the information is incorrect, revise the model, save it, and restart the SoC Builder tool.

-If your FPGA model is set to a frame-based Simulink model variant, then the SoC Builder does not display the model in the table.
-To make it visible in the table, set the model variant to sample-based and recompile your design.
+If your FPGA model is a frame-based Simulink model variant, then SoC Builder does not display the model in the table.
+To display the model in the table, set the model variant to sample-based and recompile your design.

-Build, load and run — Select this option to generate HDL and C code, build software executables and an FPGA programming file from your model.
+Build, load, and run — Select this option to generate HDL and C code, build software executables, and build an FPGA programming file from your model.
 After building, SoC Builder loads the generated code to the FPGA board and executes the application.

 Build only — Select this option to generate HDL and C code, build software executables and an FPGA programming file from your model.
 SoC Builder saves the generated binaries in a folder, and you can continue execution later.